ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 The objective of this lab was to review the fundamentals of Bash scripting by creating simple scripts that demonstrate variables, loops, conditional logic, and comments.

 <blockquote>
-Although I previously studied scripting in college—primarily using Python, including work with iterative and recursive functions, this lab served as a refresher on how similar logic structures translate into Bash.
+Although I previously studied scripting in college, primarily using Python, including work with iterative and recursive functions, this lab served as a refresher on how similar logic structures translate into Bash.
 The goal was not to build a complex automation pipeline, but to reinforce core scripting mechanics that will support future SOC automation, tooling, and forensic workflows.
 </blockquote>

 ### Environment